Tacos Dorados (Deep Fried Tacos)

 • When stuffing the mixture into the tortilla make sure is nicely placed in the middle and not too near to the edges or it will fall out when frying the tacos.

-• For perfectly fried tacos with a nice crunch, don’t overfill the tortillas or they will be too soft in the middle.
+• For perfectly fried tacos dorados with a nice crunch, don’t overfill the tortillas overfilling can cause them to burst during frying.

 Deep fried tacos dorados placed standing up on a plate with paper towels.